tanjagllafce/Tanjagllafce/README.md

 - **Men continue to make more hourly compared to women, regardless of education level**
 - **Wages tend to increase with age up until a point, and then they taper off**

+# Chicago Taxi Data Analysis Project
+A full analytical case study conducted for the City of Chicago using 2023 taxi trip data from Google BigQuery.
+This project focuses on rides to and from O’Hare and Midway airports, including trip costs, duration, distance, pickup/drop-off patterns, company activity, and rider behavior.
+This project includes SQL-based data filtering in conjunction with Excel dashboard creation.

+**Project Folder**

+**SQL Query**

+**Excel Dashboards & Cleaned Data**

+## Key Takeaways
+- **Majority of pick-ups and drop-offs are coming from O'Hare**
+- **There are a few taxi cabs thta dominate the space, such as Taxi Affiliation Services, Sun Taxi, & Taxicab Insurance Agency LLC**
+- **Most popular payment types for trips include credit cards,cash, and mobile payments, in that order**

 ---

 ## Skills